JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 {% include imageEmbed.html imagesize="60%" link="/assets/posts/2025/09/21/automated-order-processing/la5.png" %}

-Unfortunately, many different kind of errors can happen in this process.
+_Unfortunately_, many different kind of errors can happen in this process.
 Here's an example of an email that did not have any attachment since the user forgot to add it:

 {% include imageEmbed.html link="/assets/posts/2025/09/21/automated-order-processing/email-no-attachment.png" %}